 When unpredictable medical emergencies arise, it truly takes a community of heroes to care for a patient.
-We are grateful to partner with so many philanthropic physicians and companies who value every single life, and offer up their skills and time to see that all patients have access to the care they need.
+We are grateful to partner with so many philanthropic physicians and companies who value every single life, offering up their skills and time to see that all patients have access to the care they need.

-Surgery was performed by Dr. Vokshoor without any complications.
+The surgery was performed by Dr. Vokshoor without any complications.

-Amir Vokshoor MD
+Amir Vokshoor, MD

-Dean Wilson PA
+Dean Wilson, PA

-James Burrows MD (pre-op clearance)
+James Burrows, MD (pre-op clearance)

-Kenneth Sacks MD (anesthesiologist)
+Kenneth Sacks, MD (anesthesiologist)

 Saint John's Health Center